-Operating the Oven Control
+Operating the Oven

-Depress and turn the oven control knob (counterclockwise) to the desired temperature setting.
-There is a delay of about 45 seconds before the main burner ignites.
-This is normal and there is no gas escaping during this delay.
+Press and turn the oven control knob (counterclockwise) to the desired temperature.
+The oven will pre-heat in about 10 minutes.

+There is a delay of about 30 seconds before the main burner ignites.
+This is a normal safety feature and there is no gas escaping during this delay.
 It is also normal for the oven burner flame to cycle off and on at all temperatures except broil.